Accessibility Standards for Customer Service Policy

 The Learning Enrichment Foundation will use reasonable efforts to ensure that the provision of its goods and services are consistent with the following principles:

-- LEF’s goods and services are provided in a manner that respects the dignity and independence of persons with disabilities;
+- LEF’s goods and services are provided in a manner that respects the dignity and independence of persons with disabilities.

-- The provisions of LEF’s goods and services to persons with disabilities are integrated with those provided to those who do not have disabilities wherever possible and practical given any situation;
+- The provisions of LEF’s goods and services to persons with disabilities are integrated with those provided to those who do not have disabilities wherever possible and practical given any situation.

 - Persons with disabilities are given an opportunity equal to that of those without disabilities to obtain, use or benefit from LEF’s goods and services wherever possible.

 LEF is committed to welcoming persons with disabilities who are accompanied by a service animal when they access our services and facilities and may keep the service animal with them if the public has access to such premises and the service animal is not otherwise excluded by law.
 If the service animal is excluded by law, LEF will use reasonable efforts to ensure that alternate means are available to enable the person with a disability to obtain, use or benefit from LEF’s goods and services.
-We will ensure that all staff members are properly trained in how to interact with people who are accompanied by a service animal.
+We will ensure that all employees are properly trained in how to interact with people who are accompanied by a service animal.

 If it is not readily apparent that the animal is a service animal, LEF may ask the person with a disability for a letter from a physician or nurse confirming that the customer requires the service animal for reasons relating to his or her disability.

-We are committed to welcoming persons with disabilities who are accompanied by a support person when they access our services and facilities and will ensure that a person with a disability have access to his or her support person while on the premises.
+We are committed to welcoming persons with disabilities who are accompanied by a support person when they access our services and facilities and will ensure that a person with a disability has access to his or her support person while on the premises.